Wolfleader101/Enderpearl/README.md

 The configuration is pretty simple and easy to figure out.

-`Enderpear` -- the item you want to set as the ender pearl.
+`Enderpearl` -- the item you want to set as the ender pearl.

 **This is the weapons name and not the projectile E.G**  `ak47u.entity`